At night, streets in Granada take a different character.

 These paintings wait for the arrival of a brand new brother or sister.

 Maybe the next painting born will be of a new Panama Canal, through Nicaragua?
-Maybe the next will show the country moving from Socialist/Marxist ideology to true free market capitalism, the way the United States used to be?
+Maybe the next will show the country moving from Socialist/Marxist group ideology to true individualistic free market small business capitalism, the way the United States used to be before it lost it’s way.

 My guesses for Nicaragua center on Revolution.